 "Despite a backlog of cases of enforced disappearances and unlawful killings going back two decades that run to the tens of thousands, there have been only a small number of prosecutions," it said in a statement.

-"Past efforts to address violations by creating ad hoc mechanisms in Sri Lanka have produced few results, either in providing information or leading to prosecutions."'Afraid of the truth'
+"Past efforts to address violations by creating ad hoc mechanisms in Sri Lanka have produced few results, either in providing information or leading to prosecutions."

 Those killed on 4 August 2006 included four women.
 They were all employed by the French agency, Action Against Hunger (ACF), and had been involved in tsunami relief work.